 Similarly, Veeam customers who previously settled for SMB should consider switching to NFS as it offers several advantages over SMB such as better performance in most instances and trusted-host authentication compared to SMBs user-password authentication method.

-Did you know that you can StoneFly’s Storage Concentrator Virtual Machine (SCVM) is available as a standalone software?
+Did you know that StoneFly’s Storage Concentrator Virtual Machine (SCVM) is available as a standalone software?
 You can purchase it and install it on VMware vSphere, Microsoft Hyper-V, KVM, and Citrix (XenServer).
 (Download)